-See activities.osu.edu/programs/signature_events for dates and details!
+See osu.edu/programs/signature\events for dates and details!
 Brought to you by your Student Activity Fee.

-D-TIX PROGRAM
+D-TIX PROGRAM at The Ohio State University

 The Discount Ticket Program at the Ohio Union (D-Tix) funded by the Student Activity Fee, is offered exclusively to Ohio State students to provide undergraduate, graduate and professional students access to hundreds of events at a discounted rate.